TommyGiak/HP_model/README.md

 ## Acceptance of the structure

-Once a new structure is generated by a folding step, the energy of this new structure is computed to accept it following the Metropolis algorithm.\
+Once a new structure is generated by a folding step, the energy of this new structure is computed and the acception follows the Metropolis algorithm.\
 If the energy of the new protein structure is less than the previous one, the new structure is always accepted, if instead the energy is grater the new structure is accepted with probability:

 ```math